Qt Configure Options

-With configure, it is possible to configure Qt to install to a different directory than the source directory or the build directory.
-The source directory contains the source code and it is obtained from the source package.
-The build directory is where the build related files such as Makefiles, object files, and other intermediate files are stored.
+The source directory contains the source code that is obtained from the source package or git repository.
+The build directory is where the build-related files such as Makefiles, object files, and other intermediate files are stored.
 The install directory is where the binaries and libraries are installed, for use either by the system or by the application.

 configure from a separate directory:

--skip option allows certain Qt submodules to be excluded from the Qt build.
-These submodules correspond to the Git submodules in the standard Qt 5 repository.
-Note that many packages contain multiple Qt modules.
+-skip option allows top-level source directories to be excluded from the Qt build.
+Note that many directories contain multiple Qt modules.
 For example, to exclude Qt NFC and Qt Bluetooth from the Qt build, provide

 -skip qtconnectivity as the argument to configure.